 I am an epidemiologist with statistical background and more than ten years’ experience in aging research.
-Currently, I am Docent in Geriatric Epidemiology with a position as Assistant Professor at the Department of Neurobiology, Care Sciences, and Society (NVS), Karolinska Institutet (KI).
+Currently, I am Docent in Geriatric Epidemiology with a position as Principle Researcher at the Department of Neurobiology, Care Sciences, and Society (NVS), Karolinska Institutet (KI).

 I am the Scientific Project Coordinator for the National E-Infrastructure for Aging Research (NEAR), which coordinates existing databases from the major population-based longitudinal studies on aging and health in Sweden.
 Our mission is to promote and facilitate aging research in Sweden, to increase national as well as international exchange and collaboration, and to enhance research quality and generalizability of research findings.
 For more information, please see: https://www.near-aging.se/